Malaria vaccine development

 There are two age groups in the trial: 1) children aged 5-17 months at first dose receiving only the RTS,S/AS01 vaccine; and 2) children aged 6-12 weeks at first dose who receive the same malaria vaccine co-administered with pentavalent vaccines in the routine immunization schedule.
 Both groups receive 3 doses of RTS,S/AS01 vaccine at 1 month intervals.

-According to the current trial schedule, the Phase III trial data required in order for WHO to formulate evidence-based policy recommendations are expected to become available to WHO in 2014-2015.
-Based on currently available data the vaccine will be evaluated as an addition to, not a replacement for, existing preventive, diagnostic and treatment measures.
-The need for long-lasting insecticidal nets, rapid diagnostic tests and artemisinin-based combination therapies will continue, if RTS,S/AS01 becomes available and is used.
+The final Phase III results were published in April 2015.
+The vaccine will be evaluated as an addition to, not a replacement for, existing preventive, diagnostic and treatment measures.
+The need for long-lasting insecticidal nets, rapid diagnostic tests and artemisinin-based combination therapies will continue if RTS,S/AS01 becomes available and is used.

 Tracking the global malaria vaccine portfolio